mpadge/typetracer/README.md

 ## Example

 Define a function, and use `inject_tracer` to inject parameter tracers used to trace parameter types on each call.
+The following function includes an additional parameter, `z`, which is left undefined here, along with `...` to allow passing of arbitrary parameter values.

     f <- function (x, y, z, ...) {
         x * x + y * y